komkar123/Udacity_NanoDegree_DataEngineering/Data Modeling with Postgres/readme.md

 Users

 Fact
-Song Plays - Records the number of songs played
+Song Plays - Records the number of songs played by users